theodorDiaconu/grapher-performance/TEST_RESULTS.md

 }
 ```

-With Grapher: 559ms
+* Grapher: 559ms
-Without Grapher: It took 2min then it stopped with (Failed to fetch)
+* Without Grapher: It took 2min then it stopped with (Failed to fetch)

 So we are talking: Minimum 200X